Pentagram: Geometry

 The pentagram is the simplest regular star polygon.
 The pentagram contains ten points (the five points of the star, and the five vertices of the inner pentagon) and fifteen line segments.
 It is represented by the Schläfli symbol {5/2}.
 Like a regular pentagon, and a regular pentagon with a pentagram constructed inside it, the regular pentagram has as its symmetry group the dihedral group of order 10.

 It can be seen as a net of a pentagonal pyramid although with isosceles triangles.

 Construction

 The pentagram can be constructed by connecting alternate vertices of a pentagon; see details of the construction.
 It can also be constructed as a stellation of a pentagon, by extending the edges of a pentagon until the lines intersect.

-Truncation

-A uniform truncated pentagram t{5/2} produces a doubly-wrapped pentagon with overlapping vertices and edges, {10/2}.
-A shallower truncation produces an isogonal figure, like this one with equally spaced vertices.
-A truncated retro-pentagram t{5/3}, or a quasitruncation, produces a decagram, {10/3}.